-Generally, any person who is employed by the Company or by a subsidiary of the Company that has been designated by the Board of Directors to participate in the ESPP is eligible to participate in the ESPP, provided that he or she is regularly expected to provide services for more than 20 hours per week and for more than five months per calendar year.
-For rights to purchase common stock granted under the Non-423(b) Plan, employees working less than these prescribed amounts may also be eligible to participate in the ESPP, to the extent that eligibility is required under applicable local law.
-As of February 19, 2014, 883 employees would be eligible to participate in the ESPP.
+Generally, any person who is employed by the Company or by a subsidiary of the Company that has been designated by the Board to participate in the ESPP is eligible to participate in the ESPP, provided that he or she is regularly expected to provide services for more than 20 hours per week and for more than 5 months per calendar year.
+For rights to purchase common stock granted under the Non-423(b) Plan or under a separate offering under the 423(b) Plan, employees working less than these prescribed amounts may also be eligible to participate in the ESPP, to the extent that eligibility is required under applicable local law.
+As of February 17, 2017, 1,086 employees would be eligible to participate in the ESPP.